Wisdom guards my thoughts, my words, and my ways.”– Psalms 39:1

 5. Embrace Change

 As humans, we dislike change.
 Change makes us uncomfortable.
+It’s uncertain.
 However, change is also inevitable.
 The best way to deal with change is to embrace it.
 Have your own change management model, or a process for embracing change in healthy ways.

 7. Protect Your Time

 Protect your “focus” time.
 This is the time for you when you think, plan, or just be alone with your thoughts.
 We are often led to believe that being alone is a bad thing.
-Let’s clarify that: Loneliness can be an unhealthy thing, but regardless of your personality type, we all need time by ourselves from time to time to reset, refresh, and focus.
+Let’s clarify that: Loneliness can be an unhealthy thing, but regardless of your personality type, we all need time by ourselves from time to time to reset, refresh, re-center, and re-focus.

 Personally, I’ve learned to schedule and protect my “deep work” or “focus” time.
 This can be writing in my journal, writing blogs, or reading.
 This is when I am truly at peace, where I can organize my thoughts and feelings, and focus, and also when I’m most creative.